reside-eng/wordpress-custom-plugin/README.md

 This is a pretty general overview of setting up forms and form fields for the settings page, but its pretty straight forward.
 All of this code is contained in the `admin/class-wordpress-custom-plugin-admin.php` file.

 ## URL Rewrites for Custom Plugin URLs
-With a custom plugin comes custom URLs for it.
-With the custom plugin sample, it is displaying custom data to a unique URL which also allows for pagination.
+Each custom plugin comes with a custom URL.
+The custom plugin sample is displaying custom data to a unique URL, which also allows for pagination.
 The next section will cover the pagination part.

 ``` php
 public function setup_rewrites() {